 • hygienic devices;

-• devices for the development of the child, training and medical procedures.
+• devices for child development, training and therapeutic procedures.

-In addition, the child may need special furniture adapted for babies with cerebral palsy, as well as shoes and dishes.
+In addition, the child may need special furniture adapted for children with cerebral palsy, as well as shoes and dishes.

 Hygiene

-These facilities include toilet chairs and bathing chairs.
+Such facilities include toilet chairs and bathing chairs in the bathroom.
 In order not to carry the child to the toilet (especially if he is already large and heavy), a toilet chair is used, which consists of a chair equipped with a removable sanitary tank.
-The chair also has wide, comfortable straps for secure fixation of the child.
+The chair also has wide, comfortable straps to securely hold the child in place.

-The bath chair has an aluminum frame and a waterproof seat.
-On it, parents will be able to place the child comfortably and calmly bathe him.
-The tilt adjustment allows you to change the angle to change the position of the body, and the seat belts securely hold the child in the bath.
+The bathing chair has an aluminum frame and a seat made of waterproof material.
+On it, parents will be able to place the child comfortably and calmly give him a bath.
+The tilt adjustment allows you to change the angle to change your body position, and the seat belts keep your baby securely in place during the bath.

 Mobility